YelemyahM/xayona-intergration/readme.md

-# Integration of a model
+# Integration of a mock-up

-I based myself on the model which you can find on the following link : https://tinyurl.com/wrfyozp
+You can find the mock-up on the following link : https://tinyurl.com/wrfyozp